Successful projects have many fathers. Unsuccessful projects are orphans.

 Second Copier |

 300B | Vaic-Valve | Alesa Vaic | 1990 | At that time the Chinese were the only ones, still making a 300B. | Kron | Westrex.
 And no, that was not by Western Electric as many people think.
-This was just Charles Whitener, who acquired the old machines and brand name licensing from Western Electric.
-So these were not made by WE at all. |
+This was by Charles Whitener, who acquired the old machines and brand name licensing from Western Electric. |

 2A3 Single plate version | AVVT | Jac van de Walle | 1999 | I still have that FIRST tube here | Kron |